CheckPointSW/CloudGuardIaaS/contrib/terraform/azure/vmss-new-vnet-with-peer/README.md

   export ARM_TENANT_ID="xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"

-Another option, is to have a file (e.g. app-env) with the above text in it and run the "source" command to inject environment variables every time before executing the terraform script
+Another option, is to have a text file (e.g. app-env) with the above text in it and run the "source" command to inject environment variables every time before executing the terraform script (i.e. "source app-env")

 ## Usage
 - Create a Service Principal with the following permissions to the Azure subscription.